Bud'da: Aaliyah

-Bud’da was introduced into Blackground Records in 1999, which acquired artists such as Aaliyah, Tank, Static Major, and Timbaland.
+Bud’da was introduced into Blackground Records in 1999, which acquired artists such as Aaliyah, Tank, and Timbaland.
 One of the first projects Bud’da worked on was Aaliyah’s third and final studio album: Aaliyah.
 The approach of the project was to expand the boundaries of R and B. Aaliyah was wanted to go in a new direction, and Bud’da provided that new sound.
 As project was breaking new ground Bud’da said in an interview“But if you create your own sound, your own path then you’re going to be a trendsetter and people are going to do what you want to do and then you’re going to be able to change and make some kind of a movement versus just doing something that everybody else is doing.
 Aaliyah didn’t want to do that and nobody involved with the project wanted to do that.”With the darkness of Rock, the undertones of UK Garage, hard hitting drums of Hip-hop, and the live percussions of latin music, Bud’da mark on the “Aaliyah” project where felt.
-On songs such as “Never No More” and “I Can Be” was his presence was felt most along with Static Major and Tank as well as other songs (See Discography).
+On songs such as “Never No More” and “I Can Be” was his presence was felt most along with Tank as well as other songs (See Discography).
 Aaliyah was released in July 2001.
 In the United States, it debuted at number two on the Billboard 200 albums chart, selling 187,000 copies in the week of August 4.
 She eventually sold 2,600,000 million albums and 13 million world wide.
 Additionally, Aaliyah was met with highly positive reviews from most critics.
 Unfortunately, On August 25, 2001, Aaliyah and the members of the record company, died in a plane crash after “filming rock the boat” music video.